Download the Virginia Department of Corrections COVID-19 Early Release Plans:

 - While visitation at correctional facilities is cancelled for now, off-site video visitation, facilitated through Assisting Families of Inmates (AFOI), remains available.
 JPay and VADOC have worked together to credit each offender’s JPay account with two free JPay stamps per week during this time.

-- Virginia DOC has worked with GTL, the offender phone service provider, to provide inmates with two free phone calls per week beginning March 19, 2020 through April 15, 2020.
+- To help offenders connect with their loved ones during this time, Virginia DOC has worked with GTL, the offender phone service provider, to provide inmates with two free phone calls per week beginning March 19, 2020 through April 29, 2020.
 The two free calls will be applied to the first two calls the offender makes each week.
+GTL will provide offenders one free phone call per week May 1 through May 17.

 To assist in preventing the reach of COVID-19 into state correctional facilities, all attorney/authorized attorney representative meetings with offenders will be conducted over the phone until further notice in an attempt to limit the number of persons coming in and out of facilities each day during this pandemic.